Learn More and ApplyLaw/Business - Joint Degree (JD/MBA)

 Business program

-In addition to the core requirements, specific courses are required for the various MBA concentrations.
-Please refer to the Kellstadt Graduate School of Business catalog for complete program requirements.
+Students should consult the Kellstadt Graduate School of Business catalog page for complete program requirements.

 Program Requirements Quarter Hours